-- Practice staff reviewed the needs of its local population to secure improvements to services where these were identified. - Patient surveys were used to identify improvements.
-For example, ensuring that online services worked properly. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+- Practice staff reviewed the needs of its local population to secure improvements to services where these were identified. - A nursing home was located next door to Bloxham Surgery and a GP visited the home on a weekly basis or when required by patients residing there. - The practice employed a community Phlebotomist to visit patients who are unable to come to surgery for blood tests. - Diabetic retinopathy clinics were held at the practice to enable diabetics to have their eye screening locally. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.